Healthy Living with Mild Cognitive Impairment

 A free quarterly support and educational series for people and families living with mild cognitive impairment (MCI).

 Healthy Living with MCI classes offer attendees support, guidance and science-backed strategies for living and coping with a diagnosis of MCI.
 Nathaniel Chin, MD, a memory clinic doctor with UW Health and medical director of the Wisconsin Alzheimer's Disease Research Center (ADRC), is the medical director of the series.
-Participation is free.
+Participation is free and available to attend at a host site or online via Zoom.

 Precision Medicine: Alzheimer's Disease Biomarkers and New Therapies